 What animals say

-For one canine client, I got a strong feeling that I couldn’t swallow when I tuned in to him.
-When I tuned out again it went.
-I found out later that a couple of days before I spoke with him he’d had an operation involving a general anesthetic so had experienced a tube down his throat.
+For one canine client, I felt strongly that I couldn’t swallow when I tuned in to him.
+When I tuned out again, it went.
+I found out later that a couple of days before I spoke with him, he’d had an operation involving a general anaesthetic, during which he had a tube down his throat.
 This explained the sore throat!

 Another dog I asked to tell me something that would prove to the owner that I was speaking with him.
 He said that there were dots all over the walls.
-I double checked and that was what he said.
+I double-checked, and that was what he said.
 What? !!
-The owner laughed like a drain and said she’d got round post-it notes all over her walls with inspirational sayings on them.
+The owner laughed like a drain and said she’d got round post-it notes all over her walls with inspirational sayings.

 More information about the tools & techniques mentioned